 - Find a rock climbing gym.

-- Is there a bowling alley near by?
+- Is there a bowling alley nearby?

 - Take your kids swimming.